 b) access would have an unreasonable impact on the privacy of others;

 c) a frivolous or vexatious request;

-d) the information relates to existing or anticipated legal proceedings between Spirit of Tasmania and the individual, and would not be accessible by the process of discovery in those proceedings;
+d) the information relates to existing or anticipated legal proceedings between the Company and the individual, and would not be accessible by the process of discovery in those proceedings;

-e) access would reveal the intentions of Spirit of Tasmania in relation to negotiations with the individual in such a way as to prejudice those negotiations;
+e) access would reveal the intentions of the Company in relation to negotiations with the individual in such a way as to prejudice those negotiations;

 f) access would be unlawful;